 If your children do not live with both of their parents, they may need child support to make up for the lost household income; however, you and your co-parent may have very different ideas about how much financial support your children need.
 That is where having an attorney with ample experience in Texas family law can make a huge difference, both in your financial security and your children’s financial well-being.

-Soulsby Law in San Antonio has helped hundreds of parents resolve their child support conflicts.
+The family law attorneys at Soulsby Law in San Antonio have helped hundreds of parents resolve their child support conflicts.
 We are here to help you secure a fair, sustainable level of support for your children, whether you have custody or not.
-We care about your children’s best interests, as well as your rights as a parent.
+Our child custody lawyers care about your children’s best interests, as well as your rights as a parent.

 - The number of children involved

 - Each parent’s income and future earning capacity